jpawelczak/ippr-resizing/README.md

 kubectl get pods
 ```

-To check status of in-place pod resize (eg it pached, but pod remains the same in size), try this:
+To check status of in-place pod resize (eg it was patched successfully, but pod remains the same in size), try this:
 ```
 kubectl get pod resize-demo-g -o yaml
 ```